 Why do I urge every Bride to ask these questions Well….If you don’t ask you have no right to be upset later.
 Of course we put our best work out front for the world to see, who doesn’t?
 It’s the actual full Monty of a recent wedding that will speak VOLUMES.
 So, ask and review, and above all have PEACE about your decisions.
 Weddings are meant to be fun, so make sure you’re going to be able to relive that fun AFTER the fact…through your images!

-Happy Wedding Planning & keep on rockin’
+Happy Wedding Planning & Rock ON!

 Part 1: Your Best Photos